 Basis of Presentation.
-The Consolidated Financial Statements of Howmet Aerospace Inc. (formerly known as Arconic Inc.) and subsidiaries ("Howmet" or the "Company" or "we") are prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP") and require management to make certain judgments, estimates, and assumptions.
-These estimates are based on historical experience and, in some cases, assumptions based on current and future market experience, including considerations relating to the impact of the global COVID-19 pandemic.
-The impact of COVID-19 is rapidly changing and of unknown duration and macroeconomic impact and as a result, these considerations remain highly uncertain.
+The Consolidated Financial Statements of Howmet Aerospace Inc. (formerly known as Arconic Inc.) and subsidiaries ("Howmet" or the "Company" or "we" or "our") are prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP") and require management to make certain judgments, estimates, and assumptions.
+These estimates are based on historical experience and, in some cases, assumptions based on current and future market experience, including considerations relating to the impact of COVID-19 and changes in the aerospace industry as a result of the pandemic.
+The impact of these changes is rapidly changing and of unknown duration and macroeconomic impact and, as a result, these conditions remain highly uncertain.
 We have made our best estimates using all relevant information available at the time, but it is possible that our estimates will differ from our actual results and affect the Consolidated Financial Statements in future periods and potentially require adverse adjustments to the recoverability of goodwill, intangible and long-lived assets, the realizability of deferred tax assets, and other judgments and estimations and assumptions.
 These may affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements.
 They also may affect the reported amounts of sales and expenses during the reporting period.
 Actual results could differ from those estimates upon subsequent resolution of identified matters.
 Certain amounts in previously issued financial statements were reclassified to conform to the current period presentation.

 The separation of Arconic Inc. into two standalone, publicly-traded companies, Howmet Aerospace Inc. and Arconic Corporation, (the "Arconic Inc. Separation Transaction") occurred on April 1, 2020.
-The Engineered Products and Forgings ("EP&F") segment remained in the existing company which was renamed Howmet Aerospace Inc. The Global Rolled Products ("GRP") segment was the Spin Co. and was named Arconic Corporation.
+The Engineered Products and Forgings ("EP&F") segment remained in the existing company, which was renamed Howmet Aerospace Inc. The Global Rolled Products ("GRP") segment was spun off and was named Arconic Corporation.
 In the second quarter of 2020, in conjunction with the Arconic Inc. Separation Transaction, the Company realigned its operations by separating the former EP&F segment into four new segments: Engine Products, Fastening Systems, Engineered Structures and Forged Wheels.
 See Note D for further details.